nachocaru/xaprb.com/content/blog/2014-12-07-eventual-consistency-simpler-than-mvcc.md

 Next, isolation levels.
 Every database implements them differently.
-There's a lot of disagreement about the right way to implement each of the isolation levels, and this must have been an issue when the standards were written, because the standards are pretty vague themselves.
-Most databases are pretty opinionated.
+There's a lot of disagreement about the right way to implement each of the isolation levels, and this must have been an issue when the standards were written, because the standards leave a lot unspecified.
+Most databases are pretty opinionated, by contrast.
 Here's what
 [PostgreSQL says](http://www.postgresql.org/docs/9.3/static/transaction-iso.html) (emphasis mine):

 > The reason that PostgreSQL only provides three isolation levels is that this
-> is *the only sensible way<sup>3</sup>* to map the standard isolation levels to the
+> is *the only sensible way*<sup>3</sup> to map the standard isolation levels to the
 > multiversion concurrency control architecture.

 And MySQL, [via InnoDB](http://dev.mysql.com/doc/refman/5.6/en/set-transaction.html):